 Evidence-based teaching is effective teaching.
-Just like other professions use research to inform best practice (like medicine and law), we can base our teaching practices on robust evidence so that we’re using the best methods for our students.
+Just as other professions (like medicine and law) use research to inform best practice, we can base our teaching practices on robust evidence so that we’re using the best methods for our students.

 How do you know what research to look at?

 We’ve focused on educational attainment research.
-It’s tricky being objective when you look for research, since we’re naturally drawn to research that matches our own point of view.
+You need to be careful when you look for research, since we’re naturally drawn to research that matches our own point of view.
 It’s more objective to have a system to find and analyse research, and that’s exactly what researchers do with something called a meta-study.

 What's a meta-study?

 It’s a review of the research available that gives a big picture overview.
 They’re also know as systematic research reviews or meta-analyses.
 The research team selects hundreds of studies using specific criteria and looks for patterns and themes.

 All the info on this site is based on robust research.
 There are over 900 meta-studies just in the field of educational attainment.
 We’ve focused on three major compilations of meta-studies into classroom experiments, and two from the cognitive sciences.
 The two areas complement each other nicely: the former tells us what works, and the latter tells us why.